Corzed/OpenO1/README.md

-# OpenO1 Chatbot
+# OpenO1

-Welcome to **OpenO1**, a self-reasoning AI chatbot that breaks down complex queries into logical, step-by-step reasoning to deliver precise and insightful answers.
-This README explains the features, setup, and usage of OpenO1.
+Welcome to **OpenO1**, an open-source self-reasoning AI chatbot (not $200 per month :O) that breaks down complex queries into logical, step-by-step reasoning to deliver precise and insightful answers.

 ---